dzcpy/transliteration/README.md

 ```

 ### slugify(str, [options])
-Converts unicode string to slugs.
+Converts Unicode string to slugs.
 So it can be safely used in URL or file name.

 __Options:__ (optional)
 ```javascript